danadascalescu00/FMI/README.md

 # Homework and projects
-This repository contains my projects made along with my bachelor and master (Artificial Intelligence program) studies at the Faculty of Mathematics and Computer Science, University of Bucharest.
+This repository comprises the projects I made throughout my bachelor's and master's (Artificial Intelligence program) studies at the University of Bucharest's Faculty of Mathematics and Computer Science, as well as a variety of useful resources.

 ‼️ All resources from this repository are public, but not intended for plagiarism.